ivanvison/PythonBootcamp/README.md

 ### Section 3: Python Object and Data Structure Basics
 - When to choose a list or dictionary?
-    - Dictionary is OK when, for examply, quickly wanting a value without needing to know its exact location--cons is that can't be sorted, sliced.
+    - Dictionary is OK when, for example, quickly wanting a value without needing to know its exact location--cons is that can't be sorted, sliced.

+### Section 4: Python Comparison Operator
+- Logical operators - Chain operators
+    - and or not
+    - Ex: 1 < 2 and 2 < 3